fgnt/python_crashkurs/docs/include/ntcocalc.md

 > Spawn failed: Server at http://127.0.0.1:46431/jupyter/user/<IMTUser\>/ didn't respond in 30 seconds

+Ask your tutor, to get your account activated.
+He needs your IMT login name.
 Alternatively, your can ask your tutor to get a user and password assigned.

 # Remote: CoCalc